sisch/AnsibleVarSearch/README.md

 ## Authors and License
 * Simon Schliesky

-This project is released under GPLv3.
-The full license text can be fund in [LICENSE.md]()
+Copyright 2018 Simon Schliesky.

+This program is free software released under GPLv3.
+That essentially means license is granted for unlimited use, distribution, and modification of the program without warranty as long as all derivatives are available under the same license.
+For the legally binding complete license text, check [LICENSE.md]().